notesbytom/notesbytom/cisco_all/cisco_ios_capture.md

 Example: `monitor capture cap_14 buffer circular size 2 int gig1/0/14 both match any start`

+## Licensed Capture Features

+If some capture features aren't working - you might need a higher license like DNA Advantage for the full capture feature set.

 ## Disabled Interfaces

 It appears that we can't start a capture on a Disabled/Shutdown Interface!
 The interface must be Enabled (No Shutdown) to start the capture.